godnondsilva/linkme/README.md

 - For `DATABASE_URL`:
   - In local development, set the variable to `postgresql://<username>:<password>@localhost:5432/linkme`.
   - In production development, set the variable to the published URL.
-  - In local and production development, set the variable to your [OpenWeatherMap API key](https://openweathermap.org/).

 ## Running backend in development mode